 Preparation is key to passing the Uniform CPA Examination.
 Here are a few tips for effective studying:

-- Study Resources: Use CPA review courses, online platforms, study guides, and practice exams.
-Many candidates opt for live, online, or self-study courses tailored to the exam format.
+- Study Resources: Use CPA review courses, guides, and practice exams.

 VI.
 The Importance of the CPA License